 What Is the Renters Rights Act 2025?

-The Renters Rights Act 2025 (previously known as the Renters Reform Bill) received Royal Assent and comes into force 1 May 2026.
+The Renters Rights Act 2025 (previously known as the Renters Reform Bill) received Royal Assent and came into force on 1 May 2026.
 It is the most significant change to the private rented sector in England since the Housing Act 1988.

 The Act abolishes Section 21 "no fault" evictions, ends fixed-term tenancies, introduces a Decent Homes Standard for the private sector, and creates a new ombudsman and property portal that all landlords must register with.

-This guide covers every change and what you must do before and after 1 May 2026.
+This guide covers every change and what you must do now the Act is in force.

 Key Change 1: Section 21 Is Abolished